Sibo-Ding/ECO395M-ML-Homeworks/Project_Food/Report.md

 Naive Bayes assumes every feature is independent of all other features, conditional on the class labels of the outcome variable.
 This assumption contradicts the assumption of interactions in the logistic regression section above.
-However, it is still worth a try.
-So I include all features in Naive Bayes.
+However, it is still worth a try to fit a Naive Bayes model using all features.

 #### KNN

-KNN measures “distances” among features.
+KNN measures “distances” between features.
 It is not strictly appropriate for this data set, as most features are categorical whose distances are not clearly measurable.
-However, it is still worth a try.
-So I include all features in KNN.
+However, it is still worth a try to fit a KNN model using all features.
 I use 10-fold cross validation in the training data to find the optimal number of neighbors *k*.

 #### Random forest